Recoverable robust shortest path problem under interval budgeted uncertainty representations: Abstract

 \section{Abstract}

-In this paper, the recoverable robust shortest path problem under interval uncertainty representations is discussed.
-This problem is known to be strongly NP-hard and also hard to approximate in general digraphs.
-In this paper, the class of acyclic digraphs is considered.
-It is shown that for the traditional interval uncertainty, the problem can be solved in polynomial time for all natural, known from the literature, neighborhoods.
-Efficient algorithms for various classes of acyclic digraphs are constructed.
-Some negative results for general digraphs are strengthened.
-Finally, some exact and approximate methods of solving the problem under budgeted interval uncertainty are proposed.
+This paper deals with the recoverable robust shortest path problem under interval uncertainty representations.
+In this problem, a first-stage path is computed, which can be modified to some extent after observing changes in the cost structure.
+The uncertain second-stage arc costs are modeled by intervals, and the robust min-max criterion is used to compute an optimal solution.
+The problem is known to be strongly NP-hard and also hard to approximate in general digraphs.
+However, until now its complexity for acyclic digraphs was unknown.
+In this paper, it is shown that the problem in acyclic digraphs can be solved in polynomial time for the traditional interval uncertainty and all natural neighborhoods known from the literature.
+More efficient algorithms for layered and arc series-parallel digraphs are constructed.
+Hardness results for general digraphs are also strengthened.
+Finally, some exact and approximate methods of solving the problem under interval budgeted uncertainty are proposed.

 \textbf{Keywords}: robust optimization, interval data, recovery, shortest path.